Chapter 3. Quick Start / Walkthrough

 If you have run Eclipse before, and have the C/C++ Perspective active, your → sub-menu may include both the

-A “New Project” dialog window will appear prompting you to select a wizard.
-Select → and select the button as illustrated in Figure 3.3, “New Project”
+At the “New Project” dialog window, select: → and select the button as illustrated in Figure 3.4, “New Project”

 A C++ project may contain C code, but not vice versa.